joelthomastr/pommersion/README.md

 ### How to Be a Player <a name="player"></a>

 1. **Know what you want to learn.** It's good to have something in mind before the game starts.
 But be careful not to set your sights too high.
 Don't forget, you only need to learn *something* new before the end of the game to win!
+For more tips, see [Ideas For Your Next Turn](#ideas)

 2. **Don't be intimidated** when you see that other players are more advanced than you.
 Don't forget, when it's your turn you will be the one who sets the level, and everybody else will fit in with you.